Self sabotaging relationships

 So if you are asking yourself “Why do men sabotage relationships?”, then one of these fears is most likely the answer.

 Fear of abandonment/ rejection: The overwhelming fear that you will be rejected by your loved one.
 The tendency to display behavior and thought patterns that affect the relationship negatively and ultimately lead to the dreaded abandonment.

 Fear of intimacy: The fear that a relationship is becoming too close or intimate.
 It’s characterized by the inability to share your true self with your partner and become vulnerable.

 Fear of engulfment: The fear that your partner over-immerses himself/ herself in the relationship.
 He/she depends on you to meet all her needs.
 You become his/her everything.

 And unfortunately, these fears come up the strongest in a relationship he feels good about, because now the stakes are higher.

 Sabotaging a relationship subconsciously

-Most of the times a man is not even aware that he is self-sabotaging the relationship with his actions.
+Most of the time men are not even aware that they are self-sabotaging relationships with their actions.

 In his mind, he feels connected to you and loves you, but in his subconscious mind, he might be nervous about the pressure of commitment.
 If that’s the case, his mind will look for ways to get him out of that situation and trigger him to pull back the moment things get too close.